Rainbows Never End

 I had the honor of playing this song recently for a dear friend's funeral in June of this year.
 When asked to sing - I knew I couldn't.
 I also knew - I needed to play THIS song.
 I did.

 His wife and step-children were so sad the next day.
 Looking out the window of her car, my friend saw a rainbow appear out of nowhere.
 She was shocked - it was suddenly just there.
 She asked her kids if they were seeing that as well.

 Her son, in the backseat, said, "Yes mom.
 Hey - didn't your friend play a song for dad?
 Something about - rainbows?"
 Indeed - we gotta look up to see the rainbows.

 Here you have it - gifts from the Spirit of Peace- just for you.

 Please remember - Rainbows Never End.
 It is my hope that this story and work that flowed through me, brings you the peace I believe it was intended to give.

 Credit: The Outfit worn in the video is one of Pat Dahnke's beautiful designs. https://designsbypat.com/cgi-bin/designsbypat/

 Lord, make me an instrument of your peace: where there is hatred, let me sow love; where there is injury, pardon; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy.
 O divine Master, grant that I may not so much seek to be consoled as to console, to be understood as to understand, to be loved as to love.
 For it is in giving that we receive, it is in pardoning that we are pardoned, and it is in dying that we are born to eternal life.
 Amen.

-Want to subscribe to receive our blogs and access to our resources?
-Join us and be the first to know when cool things like Pat's story or our 12 Days of Christmas get released.
+Don't forget to subscribe to keep up with our blog?
+Click on the link Subscribe button on the top right corner of the screen and be the first to know when cool things like Pat's story or our 12 Days of Christmas get released.

 © Mariam Elizabeth Haddad.
 All Rights Reserved.